 Absolutely.
 The new coefficient is .7655...a big change.

 Note that the correlation coefficient is sensitive to a change in a single number.
-Here is the graph of the corrected data.

-C. Suppose I didn't want to work with decimal points so I multiplied all of the numbers in the first column (1991) by 100.
+C. Suppose I didn't want to work with decimal points so I multiplied all of the numbers in the first column (1991) by 100 and all of the numbers in the second column by 1000.
 Would the correlation coefficient change?